humhub-contrib/jitsi-meet/docs/README.md

 Secure, fully featured, and completely free video conferencing.

-Go ahead, video chat with the whole team.
-In fact, invite everyone you know.
 Jitsi Meet is a fully encrypted, 100% open source video conferencing solution that you can use all day, every day, for free — with no account needed.

-- No further installation necessary
-- Even more privacy via own hosted Jitsi Meet installation possible
+- No client software necessary, just pick a name for your room and you are ready to go
+- Contacts can join via Brower or dial in via phone
+- Screensharing makes your presentation easy
+- Use the official Jitsi server or use your own for additional privacy

 See (https://meet.jit.si/) for more details.